nekr0z/linux-on-huawei-matebook-13-2019/README.md

 If you want correct CPU temperature displayed in `byobu` status notifications, add the following line to your `.byobu/statusrc`:

     MONITORED_TEMP=/sys/class/hwmon/hwmon1/temp1_input

+## Soundcard

+Sound generally works OK out of the box, the only thing not working is headphones autodetection (i.e. it is necessary to manually switch from speakers to headphones and back).
+This can be fixed, as [pointed out](#3) by [ffftwo](https://github.com/ffftwo):

+    sudo echo "options snd_hda_intel model=dell-headset-multi" >> /etc/modprobe.d/sound.conf

 ## Battery